 |Age Limit||Born after 1st August 1999 (5 years relaxation for SC/ST candidates)|

-The notification for NEST exam was released in the month of March by NISER Bhubaneshwar.
-Other NEST 2019 Exam Dates includes registration, admit card and exam date.
+The notification for the NEST 2020 exam will release after 31st of December by NISER Bhubaneshwar.
+NEST 2020 Exam Dates includes registration, admit card and exam date.
 Candidates can visit the official website to apply for the entrance test.
-Application Form was available from March 11, 2019 onwards.
+Application Form was available from January 3, 2020 onwards.

-And the last date to submit the Application Form was on March 18, 2019.
-The deadline of the registration window was extended to 18th March 2019.
+And the last date to submit the Application Form was on March 5, 2020.
+The deadline for the registration window was extended to 18th March 2020.
 This was done because the number of candidates interested in applying for this exam is soaring.
-After successful submission of the Application Form, candidates can download the Admit Card from April 25, 2019 onwards.
+After successful submission of the Application Form, candidates can download the Admit Card from April 18, 2020 onwards.

-The 2019 exam will commence on June 2, 2019, through online mode i.e. Computer-based Test (CBT).
-NEST 2019 result will be announced by the conducting authority on June 18, 2019.
-Candidates who have cleared the NEST 2019 will be called for the counselling process.
-NEST Counselling Process will most likely begin in the month of July.
+The 2020 exam will commence on June 6, 2020, through online mode i.e. Computer-based Test (CBT).
+NEST 2020 result will be announced by the conducting authority on June 18, 2020.
+Candidates who have cleared the NEST 2020 will be called for the counselling process.
+NEST Counselling Process will most likely begin in July.

-The NEST Exam Syllabus basically consists of 5 sections that include One general section and four core sections.
+The NEST Exam Syllabus consists of 5 sections that include One general section and four core sections.
 The general section aims at testing the aptitude of the candidate for a career in science.
-Questions are designed to test the candidate’s familiarity with (and not a detailed understanding of) major historical milestones in mathematics, physics, chemistry, biology, astronomy, computer science and the environment.
+Questions are designed to test the candidate’s familiarity with (and not a detailed understanding) major historical milestones in mathematics, physics, chemistry, biology, astronomy, computer science, and the environment.

 |Application Mode||Only Online via Credit Card, Debit Card or Internet Banking|